-You can save your song instead of trashing it
+Revive your song instead of trashing it… let your lyrics breathe!

-Are you fighting with your song, wrestling with the lyrics until you’re ready give up and throw it out….
+You’ve been fighting with that song, wrestling with the lyrics until you’re ready to give up and drop it in trash….

 If your song has any of these symptoms then there’s hope, keep reading!

 - It’s hard to memorize (or harder than usual)

 - There are too many words

 - You can’t explain what the song is about (in less than 2 sentences)

 - It looks good on paper but it sounds weak when you sing it